Healthy Homes Assessment Kaiwharawhara

 Home Assessments Kaiwharawhara for Rental Properties

-There are many things you should look for when conducting the house review to determine if your rental property meets the minimal requirements of the Healthy Homes Standards.
-The most common are:
+There are a variety of concerns you should look for when conducting a house inspection to determine whether your rental property meets the requirements of the Healthy Homes Standards.
+Some examples include:

-The repercussions of not having the Healthy home in relation to The Residential Tenancies Act and consequently being on the wrong side of an ruling on tenancy services ruling can have a significant impact for property owners and landlords.
-For specialist guidance, contact us today to book your rental properties house assessment.
+The repercussions of not having a Healthy home that is in compliance with regulations under the Residential Tenancies Act and consequently being on the wrong side of a tenancy services ruling could be significant for landlords and property managers.
+For expert advice, call today to book your rental properties home assessment.

 home assessments for rental properties